FlavScents AInsights Entry: Hexanal (Aldehyde C-6)

 - Molecular Weight: 100.16 g/mol

 Hexanal is a saturated aliphatic aldehyde characterized by a six-carbon chain with a terminal aldehyde group.
-This structure is crucial for its odor profile, contributing to its grassy and green notes.
-The aldehyde functional group is responsible for its reactivity and volatility, which are significant in both flavor and fragrance applications.
+Its structure contributes to its distinctive grassy and green odor, which is a key component in many natural flavors and fragrances.
+The aldehyde functional group is crucial for its reactivity and sensory properties.

 Citation hooks: FlavScents; PubChem; FEMA